Mini Laser Mode Analyzer 1 (mLMA1) Version 2

 IMPORTANT: Even if using the DIP switches for the control panel, the parameters not accessible via the DIP switches will come from the EEPROM.
 So, if, say, MODE_GAIN or SFPI_RATE were changed at some point using the TBI and saved to EEPROM, the stored values will be used.
 But the state of enables like dual-polarization and interpolation will be read from the switches on each sample or scan.

-While using the TBI, the banner text at the top (i.e., Mini LMA V2.xx) will be replaced with the button navigation annotation, but will revert back after around several seconds of inactivity.
+While using the TBI, the banner text at the top (i.e., Mini LMA V2.xx) will be replaced with the button navigation annotation, but will revert back after several seconds of inactivity.

 Installing the Arduino IDE